Chart Color Schemes

 The level of residential development activity in Hawker is very low in comparison to the average area assessed nationally by AreaSearch

-The average construction value of new homes is $467,000, indicating developers focus on the premium market with high-end developments.
-This year has seen $46,000 in commercial approvals, predominantly residential.
-Compared to the Australian Capital Territory, Hawker records significantly lower building activity, 80% below the regional average per person.
+This suggests that supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.
+The average construction value for new homes was $467,000, indicating developers' focus on the premium market with high-end developments.
+In the current financial year, there have been $46,000 in commercial approvals, predominantly residential-focused.
+Compared to the Australian Capital Territory, Hawker records significantly lower building activity, 80.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings, reflecting the area's maturity and possible planning constraints.
-All new constructions have been detached houses, sustaining Hawker's suburban identity with a concentration of family homes suited to buyers seeking space.

-Interestingly, developers are building more traditional houses than current demographics suggest (67% at Census), indicating strong demand for family homes.
-With around 1491 people per approval, Hawker shows a mature, established area.
-Population is expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.
+All new constructions in Hawker have been detached houses, sustaining its suburban identity with a concentration of family homes suited to buyers seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests at Census (67.0%), indicating continued strong demand for family homes.
+With approximately 1491 people per approval, Hawker shows a mature, established area.
+Given its stable or declining population expectations, Hawker should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development